South Lake Tahoe, CA Demographics

 A map of South Lake Tahoe's Population by Race

-Of the 1,611 places in California, South Lake Tahoe is the 338th most populous.
+South Lake Tahoe is ranked the 341st most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Lake Tahoe was ranked the 338th most populous place in the 2020 Census.

 South Lake Tahoe's White Population